-the library employs a minimum of 2.0 FTE additional staff with MLS degrees.
-Other key positions as determined by the library director and library board will require a Bachelor's
+positions as determined by the library director and library board will require a Bachelor's

-- Resource Library /3.
-The library is open 65-75 hours each week including at least five weekday hours after 5:00 p.m., and at least six weekend hours including both Saturday and Sunday hours.
-74. The library provides free public access to computers (with an Internet connection) sufficient to accommodate patron demand with reasonable wait times.
+Major Resource Library The library is open 65-75 hours each week including at least five weekday hours after 5:00 p.m., and at least six weekend hours including both Saturday and Sunday hours.
+The library provides free public access to computers (with an Internet connection) sufficient to accommodate patron demand with reasonable wait times.
 Bandwidth must be sufficient to support at least 60 public devices and meet community needs, but in no circumstances should bandwidth be less than 75 mbps down.
 See Appendix B for details.
-75. The library provides local technical support for its library network, hardware and software, and has a minimum of 2.0 FTE dedicated to technology development, services and support.
-76. The library employs sufficient staff to meet service needs, including a minimum of 2000 hours per week (50.0 FTE) of paid library staff.
-77. The library director has an MLS degree from an ALA accredited library school.
+The library provides local technical support for its library network, hardware and software, and has a minimum of 2.0 FTE dedicated to technology development, services and support.
+The library employs sufficient staff to meet service needs, including a minimum of 2000 hours per week (50.0 FTE) of paid library staff.
+The library director has an MLS degree from an ALA accredited library school.
 In addition, the library employs a minimum of 8.0 FTE additional staff with MLS degrees.
-APP LICATION CERTIFICATION I affir m, by entering my name and date of submission, that:

 APPLICATION CERTIFICATION

-I affirm, by entering my name and date of submission I have thoroughly reviewed these accreditation The library fulfills all of the accreditation stand n standards with the library's board of trustees.
+I affirm, by entering my name and date of submission, that: I have thoroughly reviewed these accreditation standards with the library's board of trustees.
+The library fulfills all of the accreditation standards selected in this application.

 Director's Name

 Signature Date

 Board Chair's Name

 Signature Date